MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 ## Next steps

-Explore [human AI guidelines](/ai/guidelines-human-ai-interaction/) to learn more about responsible AI.
+See [Empowering responsible AI practices](https://www.microsoft.com/ai/responsible-ai) to learn more about responsible AI.